lindlab/lindlab.github.io/_members/_template.md

 AA is PI
 BB is research staff
 CC is postdoc
-DA is grad student
+DA is grad student, joined
-DB is grad student, joined
+DB is grad student, rotating
 DC is masters student
+DD is research staff that doesnt have phd
 EE is undergrad
 Optional fields:
 timeline_name, pronouns, scholar, website, UCSF, twitter, linkedin, github